hpetren/chemodiv/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-chemdiv is an in development R package to analyse phytochemical data.
+chemdiv is an R package used to analyse phytochemical data. **The package is in development and may not be fully functional.**

 The package can be used to calculate various types of diversities and dissimilarities for phytochemical datasets.
-This includes the use of diversity indices and dissimilarity indices that include the biosynthetic and/or structural properties of the phytochemical for the calculations, resulting in comprehensive measures of phytochemical diversity.
+This includes the use of diversity indices and dissimilarity indices that incorporate the biosynthetic and/or structural properties of the phytochemical compounds for the calculations, resulting in comprehensive measures of phytochemical diversity.

 ## Installation

-The developmental version of the package can be installed directly from GitHub in R using the `install_github` function from the devtools package.
+The developmental version of the package can be installed directly from GitHub in R using the `install_github` function from the `devtools` package.

 ``` r